open-ug/conveyor/docs/docs/concepts/how-conveyor-works.md

 5. Driver Execution

    - The Driver executes the CI/CD process defined by the Resource.
-   - Execution logs are sent to Grafana Loki for storage.
+   - Execution logs are sent back to Conveyor CI for storage.

 6. Log Streaming (Optional)

    - If a user wants to stream logs, they open a WebSocket to the API Server.
-   - The API Server fetches logs from Loki and streams them to the client in real time.